• Skip to main content

 • Cut the salted butter into small cubes and evenly distribute the butter on top of the seasoned green beans so that it can melt over them as they cook.

-4 Tbsp Salted Butter
+4 tablespoon Salted Butter

 pieces of butter placed on top of a cast iron skillet full of green beans